was111607/leb-full/docs/developer/components/configuration_test.rst

    :align: center
    :alt: Configuration Test Architecture

-   **Fig. 1 - Flowchart showing all communications involved in the configuration test**
+   **Flowchart showing all communications involved in the configuration test**